Piaggio Porter: 2011: Second facelift

 In 2011, the Euro 5 version made its debut, with petrol, LPG, methane, diesel, as well as the electric version.
 In addition, the dashboard and the front grille are completely redesigned, which considerably modernize the vehicle.
 The diesel range consists of the new twin-cylinder engines developed by Piaggio and Ricardo: the 1.2-liter P120 is equipped with turbocharger, EGR and common rail direct injection, delivers 64 horsepower and 140 Nm of maximum torque.
 It is Euro 5 approved with standard particulate filter.
 The P100 is a naturally aspirated 1.0 available in emerging markets without a turbocharger.
-Both engine are produced in the Piaggio factory in Baramati in India.
+Both engines are produced in the Piaggio factory in Baramati in India.

 In 2013, after years of absence on the market, a 4x4 version of the Porter Euro 5B + range, produced by Officine Cucini, returns.

 In November 2015 the engine range has been homologated according to the Euro 6 emission standard.

 In 2020 the production of the first generation ends, replaced by the new Porter NP6 made by Piaggio in Pontedera together with the Chinese manufacturer Foton.